-Fixed Charges accrue daily at the rate of 1/366th of the annual amount.
+Fixed Charges accrue daily at the rate of 1/365th of the annual amount.
 The Fixed Transmission charge for sites in the 015UHCA, 015ULCA, 360UHCA and 360ULCA load groups is a special charge for the provision of electric water heating that cannot be controlled by Alpine Energy via a ripple relay.

 Variable Charges are made up of day unit charges which are levied in respect of all units used between 7am and 11pm and night unit charges which are levied in respect of the period 11pm to 7am.
 Charges are based on metering at the Grid Exit Points supplying the network with a reduction for the declared network loss level to emulate usage metered on site.
-The additional distribution charge of 4.01 cents/kWh for day and night usage in the LOWHCA and LOWUHCA load groups, and 3.53 cents/kWh for day and night usage in the LOWLCA and LOWUHCA load groups, and 3.53 cents/kWh for day and night usage of 2.66 cents/kWh for day and night usage for sites in the LOWUHCA and LOWULCA load groups is a Special Charge for provision of electric water heating that cannot be controlled by us via a ripple relay, and is charged based on usage advised by electricity retailers.
+The additional distribution charge of 4.36 cents/kWh for day and night usage in the LOWHCA, 3.86 cents/kWh for day and night usage in the LOWULCA load groups, 4.29 cents/kWh for day and night usage in the LOWULCA, and 3.76 cents/kWh for day and night usage in the LOWULCA load groups is charged based on usage advised by electricity retailers.
+The additional variable transmission charge of 2.66 cents/kWh for day and night usage for sites in the LOWULCA and LOWULCA load groups is a special charge for provision of electric water heating that cannot be controlled by us via a ripple relay, and is charged based on usage advised by electricity retailers.

 Demand Charges only apply to sites with a demand (kW) charge.
 The demand level at these sites is assessed and set by us and is available on request.
-The charge accrues daily at the rate of 1/366th of the annual amount.
+The charge accrues daily at the rate of 1/365th of the annual amount.